Newsletter

 • Data related to the use of the Product

-• Activity logs for troubleshooting purposes
+• Activity logs for troubleshooting purposes (retained for a maximum of 90 days for security and diagnostic purposes)

 • Data related to the Customer’s Microsoft 365 environment and tools (e.g., TenantId, domains)